Taking your daily MEDS

 Why these four?

 Good question.
 To better answer this question, I’m going to go into a little detail on the importance of each item.
-Now a lot of them will overlap into one another, but that’s by design and because of course, you cannot have one habit be independently healthy without influences of another.
-Below are my definitions of these “MEDS”, I will go into even further detail on each pillar in future newsletters.
-Which you can subscribe to at any time.
+Now a lot of them will overlap into one another, but that’s by design and because of course, you cannot have one habit and be independently healthy without influences of another.
+Below are my definitions of these “MEDS”.

 With this I mean your mental state of mind.
 Your happiness level.
 Your ability to control and manage your moods.
 Your cognitive self-discipline.
 Your “inner self talk”.
 If you don’t have the right state of mind, then this will affect all the other parts of your life.
 Your willingness to eat healthy, your ability to work out or push through tough workouts, and it could even affect your sleep either by sleeping too much or too little.
 This also includes how you feel about yourself.
 Are you good to yourself?
 Do you self-criticize?
 Do you hate yourself?
 Do you love yourself?
 I’d argue that if your self-talk is pessimistic, hateful, and negative, then that’s not healthy.
 It needs to change.
 There are many components to mindfulness, it can be complicated, messy and a continuous working progress.
 But it is vitally important to your health.